lramon2001/JavaCollectionsParte1/README.md

 - The relationship of collections with the equals and hashCode methods / A relação das coleções com os métodos equals e hashCode;
 - Study of the AbstractSequentialList class / Estudo da classe AbstractSequencialList.

-### Organizando elementos dentro de coleções
+### Organizing elements within collections / Organizando elementos dentro de coleções

-- Estudo da interface Comparable;
+- Estudo da interface Comparable / Comparable interface study;
-- Estudo da interface Comparator;
+- Study of the Comparator interface / Estudo da interface Comparator;
-- O método sort() e as expressões lambda;
+- The sort method and lambda expressions / O método sort e as expressões lambda;
-- A relação entre o método sort e a interface Comparator.
+- The relationship between the sort method and the Comparator interface / A relação entre o método sort e a interface Comparator.

 ### Sets
 - Estudo do HashSet